Cate School: Sexual abuse

-In 2020 and 2021, Cate was rocked by allegations of faculty sexual abuse of students going back decades.
-As well, a newly-hired faculty member attempted to seduce a female student in 2020.
-Dismissed, he was arrested the next year for further improprieties at another school.
+In 2020 and 2021, Cate was rocked by allegations of decades-old sexual abuse of students by faculty, as well as a 2020 incident in which a newly-hired faculty attempted to seduce a female student and was subsequently fired and, after doing the same at another school, arrested.
 In October 2020, Cate hired an outside law firm to conduct an investigation into the allegations.
 In December 2021, the firm published a report naming seven faculty perpetrators and discussing allegations against an additional ten unnamed school employees.
 The abuses included one incident in the 1960s and more in the 1980s and early 1990s.
 In October 2021, Cate established a Sexual Abuse Survivors Therapy Fund administered by RAINN.

 Academics

-The academic curriculum features 101 courses with more than 40 advanced and honors courses.
-The average class size is 11 with a 5:1 student-faculty ratio.
-The school also provides the opportunity for independent study projects through the directed studies program and science research courses.
+As of 2025, the academic curriculum had 162 courses with more than 40 advanced and honors courses.
+The average class size was 10 with a 5:1 student-faculty ratio.
+The school also allows independent study projects through the directed studies program and science research courses.

 Freshmen and sophomores are required to take courses in English, History, Art, Mathematics, Science, and Human Development, as well as a foreign language with which the student is not already familiar.
 Juniors and seniors can choose from over 35 elective courses such as Oceanography, Comparative Government, and Film Studies.

-From 2009-13, the most popular college selections of Cate graduates were New York University, University of Southern California, University of Chicago and Stanford University.
+From 2009-13, the most popular college selections of Cate graduates were New York University, University of Southern California, University of Chicago, and Stanford University.
+The Class of 2022 had a mean SAT score of 1380 and a mean ACT score 32.

-In 2016, Niche ranked Cate School the twelfth-best private school in the nation, Business Insider ranked it sixteenth (and fourth most selective), and toptestprep.com ranked it thirteenth.
+In 2016, Niche ranked Cate School the 12th-best boarding school in the nation, Business Insider ranked it 16th (and fourth-most selective), and toptestprep.com ranked it 13th.